f5devcentral/ForcesFor/docs/index.rst

 By the end of this lab you should be able to:

-1. Create an AWAF template
+1. Create an basic Security Policy

-2. Understand how a deplyoment of an initial Security Policy Deployment can be automated with the help of GitLab
+2. Understand how a Security Policy can be automated deployed with the help of GitLab

-3. Use GitLab to create and push a basic policy based on a Rapid Deployment Policy Template with the help of GitLab
+3. Use GitLab to create and push a Security Policy - which is based on a Rapid Deployment Policy Template

 4. Enhance the Security Policy to have a OWASP Top 10 for 2021 compliant declarative WAF policy

-In order to successfully complete the lab you should have a basic understanding of some of the DevOps methodologies and tools,
+In order to successfully complete the lab you should have a basic understanding of some of the DevOps methodologies and tools:

 **Source Control Management (SCM)**
 (or version control) is the practice of tracking and managing changes to code.
 Source control management (SCM) systems provide a running history of code development and help to resolve conflicts when merging contributions from multiple sources.